-The Internet has created new paradigms for commerce, and so new problems for a legal system which grew out of older paradigms.
+The Internet has created new paradigms for the way commerce obtains information, and so consequently new problems for a legal system which grew out of older paradigms.

 Where does an Internet transaction occur?
-If the claims of an Internet trader are false, do we apply the law of the place:
+If the claims of an Internet trader are false, do we apply the law of place:

-• where the trader carries on business; or
+- (a) where the trader carries on business;

-- where the trader's server is located; or - where the misled customer is?
+- (b) where the trader's server is located;

+- (c) where the misled customer is?

-How to prove the content of a misleading page on the Web, if it has changed by the time its falsity is discovered?
-In all probability, it never was fixed in documentary form, and there is no central broadcaster to keep a log of all material "put to air".
+How do you prove the content of a misleading page on the Web, if it has changed by the time its falsity is discovered?
+In all probability it never was fixed in documentary form and there is no central broadcaster to keep a log of all material put to air

 Where to sue?
-If a citizen of Pakistan surfs to your site and suffers a loss because of your carelessness or breach of contract or misleading conduct, will they sue here or in Pakistan?
+If a citizen of Pakistan surfs to your site and suffers loss because of your carelessness or breach of contract or misleading conduct, will they sue here or in Pakistan?

-It is probably a safe bet that most people who use the Web for recreation or commerce are unaware that they are at the fringes of extremely difficult areas of international law.
+It is probably a safe bet that most people who use the Web for recreation or commerce are unaware that they are at the fringes of extremely different areas of international law.